-Since moving to Bogotá, Colombia in 2017, I’ve published four books:
+Since moving to Bogotá, Colombia in 2017, I’ve published five books:

-I’ve also written a novel, Most Famous Short Film of All Time, and there will be news about it in 2022.
+a novel, Most Famous Short Film of All Time (2022)

-If you didn’t come here for my books, but rather to know what gendered pronoun to use when you refer to me, “he/him/his” is correct, thanks!
+If you came to learn what gendered pronoun to use when you refer to me, “he” is correct, thanks!
+In Spanish, it’s “él“.
 You can hear me pronounce my name at the end of this short video (skip to 1:55), or you can hear a robot say it (under “Name pronunciation,” press the Play button).

 Taking advantage of this period for self-development: I read my short story by invitation at Inkberry Books in Colorado in 2018; advocated for human rights in Massachusetts before the 2018 midterm elections; traveled to Reykjavík, Iceland to represent Colombia at the 2019 Humanists International conference; and spent a month journeying through India by train in 2019.
 I came to AWP in Philadelphia in March 2022 and visited Brown University in April for the 20th annual Casey Shearer Memorial Award event.